MuSuareZ/FDF/README.md

 ***If you would like to know how to install MinilibX, check this https://github.com/gcamerli/minilibx for clear instructions and system requirements***

+***PS: You should always ignore the quotation marks, they are just comments of what you should input***

 > git clone "my repo URL" "your folder path"

 You can compile it through a Makefile in the root of my Repo